Event Agenda

 09:00 – 10:00

-Money, Power and Agency in Development Cooperation
+Money, Power and Agency in Development Cooperation: A Conversation with Development Partners

-A Conversation with Development Partners - This session will facilitate a candid conversation with development partners on power dynamics, financing flows, and agency in development cooperation.
-It will include a presentation of the OECD DAC recommendations on enabling locally led development.
+This session will facilitate a candid conversation with development partners on power dynamics, financing flows, and agency in development cooperation.
+It will include a presentation of the OECD DAC recommendations on enabling locally led development, followed by a dialogue on how to move from intent to action.
+Participants will explore what it takes to center local actors in decision-making, funding, and accountability, and co-develop practical ideas for shifting the development paradigm in Tanzania.

 Speakers